SAM 2++: Tracking Anything at Any Granularity: SAM 2++: Unified Tracking Model

 \subsection{Unified Task Input and Output Processing}

-\textbf{Input Unification via Task-Specific Prompt.} Due to the input of the three tracking tasks having inconsistent granularity, we first unify inputs with task-specific prompts for different tasks.
-The video object segmentation task still adopts mask input ${I}_{box}$ as its prompt in mask form, and the single object tracking task takes its box input ${I}_{box}$ as the prompt.
-As for the point tracking task, expect the point coordinates ${I}_{point}$, we add a dense mask ${G}_{point}$ for additional prompt as a Gaussian map centred on the point and parameterised by sigma $\sigma$ and radius $r$ as: $G_{point} = \exp\left(-\frac{\|p - p_0\|^2}{2\sigma^{2}}\right) \cdot \mathbf{1}_{\{\|p - p_0\| \leq r\}}$ to highlights the point in mask form, maintaining consistency with output from Unified Decoder and source for Memory Encoder, which is better than naive \{0, 1\} mask.
+\textbf{Input Unification via Task-Specific Prompt.} Due to the input of the three tracking tasks having inconsistent granularity, we first unify inputs with task-specific prompts for different tasks, while keeping the original Prompt Encoder unchanged.
+This preserves the prompt space of SAM 2 and avoids introducing extra input encoders for individual tracking tasks.
+Mask tracking adopts the \{0, 1\} mask ${I}_{mask}$ as the prompt to accurately describe the target shape and boundary, while box tracking uses the bounding box ${I}_{box}$ as the prompt, represented by its top-left and bottom-right corners.
+Point tracking uses the point coordinate ${I}_{point}$ together with an additional Gaussian mask ${G}_{point}$, which is centred on the point and parameterised by sigma $\sigma$ and radius $r$ as: $G_{point} = \exp\left(-\frac{\|p - p_0\|^2}{2\sigma^{2}}\right) \cdot \mathbf{1}_{\{\|p - p_0\| \leq r\}}$.
+This Gaussian mask highlights the point in mask form, maintains consistency with the output from Unified Decoder and the source for Memory Encoder, and better represents the target than a naive \{0, 1\} mask.
 More importantly, we gradually decrease the radius and sigma during training to facilitate smoother convergence and more stable learning.